ryanmaguire/libtmpl/README.md

 for the C89 user.
 The code is forward compatible and compiles on C99 and C11 compilers.

+## bytes
+Tools for working with endianness and reading binary files.
+This code originated out of the need to read the RSR data files from the Cassini Radio Science mission, which had big-endianness, on little-endian machines.

 ## special_functions
 A plethora of special functions that arise in physics and mathematics, from Bessel functions, to Lambert's W function, and more.
 Real and complex versions